 Ignoring a debt collector is a bad idea.
 Paying them off without question also isn’t a good strategy.

-Luckily, there are some ways that you can prevent extensive damage to your credit score and get Global Crossing Local Services off your back for good.
+There are some ways that you can prevent extensive damage to your credit score and get them off your back for good.

 Read more to learn about Global Crossing Local Services and how to deal with them once and for all.